EdmundBenedict/lordcephei.github.io/pages/integer-list-syntax.md

 1.  a single integer or algebraic expression

-2.  two integer expressions separated by a colon, viz\\
+2.  two integer expressions separated by a colon, _viz_

         low:high

-    gets expanded into:
+    gets expanded into

         low, low+1, low+2, ... high